zevv/npeg/README.md

 Cp(proc, P)    # Passes the captured string to procedure `proc`
 ```

-Captured data in patterns can be saved to a tree of Json nodes which can be
-accessed by the application after the parsing completes.

 Captures are saved in an option JsonNode argument passed to the parsing function.
 This passed Json node kind depends on the types of the most outer captures: